Our Colors: Production

 Series creator Gengoroh Tagame, a manga artist famously known for creating hardcore BDSM gay manga, began creating all-ages material in 2014 with his manga series My Brother's Husband.
 Tagame has stated that the experience of creating My Brother's Husband made him "realize how much fun [all-ages manga] is to draw," saying that balancing the creation of erotic works with the simultaneous creation of all-ages works was "very healthy for me, mentally."

 Our Colors is Tagame's second all-ages work following My Brother's Husband.
 Tagame stated that the series was inspired by his desire to create a story about gay characters that was not centrally focused on romance or sex; further, he wished to create a story that focused on a gay protagonist, in contrast to the straight protagonist of My Brother's Husband.

 Release

 Our Colors was announced in February 2018 by publisher Futabasha in the manga magazine Monthly Action, and began serialization in Monthly Action on March 24, 2018.
 Its final chapter was published in the July issue of Monthly Action on May 25, 2020.
 The series has been collected into three tankōbon volumes published by Futabasha.

-An English-language translation of Our Colors is slated for release by Pantheon Books as a single omnibus edition on May 24, 2022.
+An English-language translation of Our Colors was released by Pantheon Books as a single omnibus edition on June 21, 2022.
 Internationally, the series is published in France as Our Colorful Days by Akata Éditions, and published in Germany as Unsere Farben by Carlsen.